LiamDawe/gamingonlinux/README.md

 The awesome [Gamingonlinux](https://gamingonlinux.com) news site source code.

 Please read first: The entire codebase is probably a mess, it was started years ago and tons needs updating for standards, newer PHP versions etc. It was started as a learning experience for Liam and still is to this day.
-Remember this before making any smart-arsed comments ;)
+Remember this before making any smart-arsed comments ;) (helpful pointers appreciated!)

 ## Requirements